 A strong moderation over all the outgoing links in the guest post is very important.
 Make sure that you stay away from bad neighbors by not linking to any suspicious link or service.

-Finally the author link in the byline should be moderated as well.
-Make sure that the outgoing link is not penalized by Google and it adds some value to your blog readers!
+Additionally, the links in the author byline section should be moderated as well.
+Make sure that the outgoing link is not penalized by Google and that it adds some value to your blog readers!

-To check if the site you are linking to is not penalized by Google, do a Google search – site:abc.com.
-If the site homepage and internal pages are well indexed then the site is in good relations with Google.
-If not indexed, then it is more likely that the website has been penalized by Google and you should stay away from linking to such websites.
+To check if the site you are linking to is not penalized by Google, do a quick Google search by using the search operator – site:abc.com.
+If the site homepage and internal pages are well indexed, then the site is in a good relationship with Google.
+If its pages are not indexed, then it is more likely that the website has been penalized by Google and you should stay away from linking to it.